Embraer Unveils 4 Alternative Energy Planes From Hydrogen Fuel Cells | Innovation

 What’s that in the sky?
 See ‘flying kart’ in action:

 ‘Flying Kart’?
-Discover an electric model of R$ 520.00 that has already been purchased by a Brazilian
+Meet the R$ 520.00 electric model that has already been purchased by a Brazilian

 - VIDEO: $380,000 flying motorcycle lifts off the ground in testing phase